strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

-     health care providers, acute health, emergency services, rehabilitation and support services, family, friends, other support people and carers and other agencies that have some level of responsibility for the client’s treatment and/or well being.
+     health care providers, acute health, emergency services, rehabilitation and support services, family, friends, other support people and carers and other agencies that have some level of responsibility for the client's treatment and/or well being.

   5 - Clinical nursing services
     Services delivered by mental health nurses that cannot be described